NosytLabs/nosytlabs.com/src/content/services/3d-printing-services.md

 - **Small items** (under 50g): $35-60
 - **Medium items** (50-100g): $60-100
 - **Large items** (100-200g): $100-150
-- **Design services**: $50 if we help optimize your design
+- **Design optimization**: $50 if we help refine your design

 Material costs included.
-Finishing/painting available for additional cost.
+Finishing, sanding, and painting available for additional cost.

-## Honest Limitations
+## Service Scope

-We're new to this service and promise realistic outcomes:

-- **Prints take 5-10 days** due to print time + queue
-- **Quality depends on design** - bad designs print badly
-- **Some finishes need hand-work** - sanding, painting, cleanup
-- **Not suitable for**: food contact, high-temperature use, load-bearing structural parts
-- **Details have limits** - very fine details may not print perfectly
+We specialize in:
+- Single-piece prints and assembled components
+- Detailed gaming miniatures and collectibles
+- Functional parts and enclosures
+- Custom designs optimized for 3D printing

+We do not provide:
+- Food-contact surfaces
+- Load-bearing structural components
+- High-temperature applications (above 60°C)
+- Custom mold design for production casting

 ## Getting Started